 Bits Name Description [31:4] - Reserved.
 [3] TCC Configuration cache tag parity error: 0 No tag parity error is written to the configuration cache.
 1 Entries that are written to the configuration cache include a tag parity error.
 A fault occurs when the entry is used.
 [2] DCC Configuration cache data parity error: 0 No data parity error is written to the configuration cache.
 1 Entries that are written to the configuration cache include a data parity error.
-A fault occurs when the entry is used.
-Note Tag parity errors mask data parity errors.
-When testing data parity error functionality, ensure that software does not set this bit and the TCC bit at the same time.
-[1] TWC Walk cache tag parity error: 0 No tag parity error is written to the walk cache.
-1 Entries that are written to the walk cache include a tag parity error.
+A fault occurs when the entry is 1 Entries that are written to the configuration cache include a data parity error.
+A fault occurs when the entry is used. ----------------------------------- [1] TWC Walk cache tag parity error: One walk cache tag parity error is written to the walk cache.
+Entries that are written to the walk cache include a tag parity error.
 A fault occurs when the entry is used.
 [0] DWC Walk cache data parity error: 0 No data parity error is written to the walk cache.
 1 Entries that are written to the walk cache include a data parity error.
 A fault occurs when the entry is used.
 Note Tag parity errors mask data parity errors.
 When testing data parity error functionality, ensure that software does not set this bit and the TWC bit at the same time.